 One of the most successful initiatives involves a partnership with Music and Memory℠, a national program specifically developed as a therapy for those with memory loss.
 The Goodman Group was one of the first supporters of the non-profit organization, which provides training and certification for healthcare professionals.

-Music and Memory
+Music and MemorY℠

 Treasures of the Heart

-Then the discussion may turn to more abstract conversation.
-For example, “How might he feel if she doesn’t show up?”
+Then the discussion may turn to a more abstract conversation.
+For example, “How might he feel if she doesn’t show up to apple pick?”
 That opens up a whole new opportunity for residents to interact.

-“At times we incorporate other props, like having pictures or even apples,” Katie adds.
-“So they’re not only singing the song, which is the auditory experience, but they’re touching things, they’re smelling things.
-All of these are enriching their reminiscing experience.”
+At times, props may be incorporated, such as pictures or, in this case, apples!
+Residents are not only singing the song, which is the auditory experience, but they’re touching and smelling items triggering memories.
+All of these are enriching their reminiscing experience.